 - go for a walk

-- ring a friend
+- have a chat with a trusted friend

-- find a quiet space to relax
+- find a quiet space to relax.

 Talk out the tension

 If you find that things are getting on top of you, talk to someone you trust about how you feel.
 You might even talk to the person or people causing you stress to see if you can work something out together.
 Some things to consider:

 - they might not be aware that they’re upsetting you – let them know in a non-confrontational way